KN4CK3R/UnrealEngineSDKGenerator/README.md

 (Hint: If the batch file is in the default folder you can use TAB to autocomplete the names.
 Just remove the file extension in the name.)

 The batch file copies the content, replaces some text and creates the new project files for you.
-You can do this manual too but why should you...? :smile:
+You can do this manual too but why should you...?

 As last step you need to open the _UnrealEngineSdkGenerator.sln_ and add the new _MyCoolGame.vcxproj_ to the solution.